affiliate disclosure

 If the tenant opposite you gets too loud on his music or her children make a hell of a noise, you get disturbed in your apartment.

 Shared hosting costs around $2/month and might increase to $10/month.
-This depends on some other factors like hosting features, add-ons, etc.
+This depends on other factors, such as hosting features and add-ons.

-Most web hosts’ Shared Hosting plans have a cPanel user interface, so you have complete control over your website files.
+Most web hosts’ Shared Hosting plans include a cPanel user interface, giving you complete control over your website files.

 Most shared hosting plans have little to configure.
 This lets you concentrate primarily on website management, such as content and promotion.

-Domain.com is one of the leading domain name registrars and web hosting companies.
+Namecheap is a leading domain name registrar and web hosting company.

-For as low as $3.75/month, you can host your website with a stable and secure platform.
+For as little as $3.75/month, you can host your website on a stable, secure platform.
 Enjoy unlimited storage and scalable bandwidth that grows with you.

-You also get a free SSL certificate from Let’s Encrypt when hosting your website with Domain.com.
+You also get a free Let’s Encrypt SSL certificate when hosting your website with Namecheap.

-Plus, there is a 99.9% uptime guarantee and a free domain name registration for a year.
-You can also have unlimited subdomains, up to 25 MySQL Databases, unlimited disk space, etc.
+Plus, there is a 99.9% uptime guarantee and a free year of domain name registration.
+You can also have unlimited subdomains, up to 25 MySQL Databases, and unlimited disk space.

 2. VPS – Virtual Private Server

-A VPS Hosting is the middle ground between a Shared and Dedicated server.
+VPS Hosting is the middle ground between shared and dedicated hosting.

 VPS is more reliable and less crowded with servers.
 Though it’s still a shared hosting environment, its setup differs from that of a typical shared server.